Conformal Uniformization of Domains Bounded by Quasitripods: Abstract

 \section{Abstract}

-We extend \emph{Schramm's cofat uniformization theorem} to domains satisfying conditions involving \emph{quasitripods}, i.e., quasisymmetric images of the standard tripod.
-If the non-point complementary components of domain $\Omega \subset \hatc$ contain uniform quasitripods with large diameters and satisfy a \emph{packing condition}, then there exists a conformal map $f\colon\Omega \to D$ onto a circle domain $D$.
+We prove \emph{Koebe's conjecture} and a version of \emph{Schramm's cofat uniformization theorem} for domains $\Omega \subset \hatc$ satisfying conditions involving \emph{quasitripods}, i.e., quasisymmetric images of the standard tripod.
+If the non-point complementary components of $\Omega$ contain uniform quasitripods with large diameters and satisfy a \emph{packing condition}, then there exists a conformal map $f\colon\Omega \to D$ onto a circle domain $D$.
 Moreover, $f$ preserves the classes of point-components and non-point components.
 The packing condition is satisfied if $\Omega$ is \emph{cospread}, i.e., if the complementary components contain uniform quasitripods in all scales.